StackVista/stackstate-docs/ui-stackpack-resources/API-Integration/2.4.1/waitingfordata.md

 ## The API-Integration StackPack is waiting for your action, please install the API-Integration Agent

-Provisioning of StackState configuration is done.
+Provisioning of Rancher Observability configuration is done.
 We are now ready to process your data.
-Please install the StackState API-Integration Agent(s) of your choose.
+Please install the Rancher Observability API-Integration Agent(s) of your choose.

 ### Installation